 The flying through the air part is quite cool though.
 It made me feel

-like doing twists and turns and somersaults.
-Boy it must be great being a
+like doing twists, turns and somersaults.
+I know how a

 Everyone probably knows what a bungy jump is.
-Basically it's being harnessed around the ankles, standing on a high platform and jumping off it.
+Basically it's being harnessed around the ankles, standing on a high platform and jumping off.
 Sound like a bit of you?

 The Rotorua Bungy is a great way to introduce yourself to what can only be called an extreme activity.
 You can do it with a friend if it's too scary or a Velocity Valley staff member.

 After being 40m/141ft up in the air with the Swoop, surely adding on another 3m/2ft to do the bungy wouldn't make that much difference.

 Yeah right!
 I think I'll wait until I can do it over water.
 I just don't like these visions of smashing into the ground at hundreds of miles an hour.

 Don't let my fears put you off doing this bungy though.
 I haven't heard of anyone being killed on our one.
 Yet!
 Ha ha.

 Age restrictions: 10yrs and over OR 16yrs and under with parent/guardian consent

 Book your Bungy tickets online ⇨